 Our commitment to making an impact in the communities where we live and work dates back to 1973 when Ed Callan founded our firm.
 Today, his generous and charitable spirit lives on in everything we do.

 Making a community impact is important to Callan as a company, as well as to every one of our employees.
 From our headquarters in San Francisco to our regional locations in Denver, Chicago, Atlanta, Summit, NJ, and Portland, OR, our employees contribute to numerous organizations, helping at-risk youth, the disabled, religious pursuits, animal protection, the arts, homeless, environment, and more.

 To acknowledge their philanthropic interests and pursuits, Callan offers our employees support through benefits such as group volunteer days and our charitable giving reimbursement program.

-Under Ed Callan’s leadership, Callan started supporting United Way Bay Area (UWBA) in the early 1970s.
+Callan began supporting United Way Bay Area (UWBA) in the early 1970s.
 Since then, we’ve expanded our support to include an annual employee giving campaign across all Callan office locations.
 Through the campaign, employees are able to give to their local United Way to reach hundreds of nonprofits in their area.
-And we're proud to say our campaign participation rate has increased every year to over 80%!
+In 2022, Executive Chairman Ron Peyton accepted the United for Impact Award from UWBA on Callan’s behalf.

 Born in Michoacán, Mexico, I emigrated with my family to the U.S. at a young age and grew up in Napa, CA. In my neighborhood, which comprised mainly immigrant families, I witnessed the struggles and sacrifices families made to make sure their children had an opportunity in the U.S.

 With my parents’ limited proficiency of the English language, I relied heavily on my teachers and peers to make sure I was doing the right things to earn the future my parents wanted for my two siblings and me.